cangermueller/deepcpg/README.rst

    \(a\) Sparse single-cell CpG profiles as obtained from scBS-seq or scRRBS-seq.
 Methylated CpG sites are denoted by ones, unmethylated CpG sites by zeros, and question marks denote CpG sites with unknown methylation state (missing data). (b) DeepCpG model architecture.
 The DNA model consists of two convolutional and pooling layers to identify predictive motifs from the local sequence context, and one fully connected layer to model motif interactions.
 The CpG model scans the CpG neighborhood of multiple cells (rows in b), using a bidirectional gated recurrent network (GRU), yielding compressed features in a vector of constant size.
 The Joint model learns interactions between higher-level features derived from the DNA- and CpG model to predict methylation states in all cells. (c, d) The trained DeepCpG model can be used for different downstream analyses, including genome-wide imputation of missing CpG sites (c) and the discovery of DNA sequence motifs that are associated with DNA methylation levels or cell-to-cell variability (d).

 ..
-[1] Angermueller, Christof, Heather Lee, Wolf Reik, and Oliver Stegle.
-Accurate Prediction of Single-Cell DNA Methylation States Using Deep Learning. http://biorxiv.org/content/early/2017/02/01/055715 bioRxiv, February 1, 2017, 55715. doi:10.1101/055715.
+[1] Angermueller, Christof, Heather J. Lee, Wolf Reik, and Oliver Stegle. *DeepCpG: Accurate Prediction of Single-Cell DNA Methylation States Using Deep Learning.* Genome Biology 18 (April 11, 2017): 67. doi:10.1186/s13059-017-1189-z.

 Table of contents